awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

     ]
 }
 ```
-As an example, we are going to use the best practices for configuring an Amazon DynamoDB Database for our custom lens, and are going to use the following configuration categories as our ***custom pillars***:
+As an example, we are going to use the best practices for configuring an Amazon DynamoDB Database for our custom lens and are going to use the following configuration categories as our ***custom pillars***:
 * *Operating Readiness*
 * *Security*
 * *Application Performance*